SarthakRoongta/github-pages-with-jekyll/index.md

 ---
-title: "A Day in the Life"
+title: "A dayin the Life"
 ---

 I'm glad you are here.
 I plan to talk about ...